 Try Sand

-Well, if you are close to a beach or have sand around your house, it is advisable to use sand as cat litter.
+If you are close to a beach or have sand around your house, it is advisable to use sand as cat litter.
 It is naturally available and relatively cheap; it can also be used to control odor and absorb moisture.

 Use Baking Soda

-Baking soda is a safe and efficient odor neutralizer that can be added to your cat litter for best results.
+Baking soda is a safe and efficient odor neutralizer that can be added to your cat litter for the best results.

 These are some inexpensive options you can choose for cat litter.
 Alternatively, you can also use chicken feed as cat litter, which is a safer option for cats.